 - Everything listed on the menu must be offered and the DSP is responsible for reading all of the individuals’ menus in order to provide the items listed or appropriate alternatives.

-- Each DSP is responsible for ensuring individual with texture modifications receive the correct texture and electric grinders and other manual tools are available in the apartment.
+- Each DSP is responsible for ensuring individuals with texture modifications receive the correct texture and that electric grinders and other manual tools are available in the apartment.
 Guides for correct sizes and how to get them are in the dietary/recipe book as well as being posted inside the cabinet doors in the kitchen and are as follows below:

 - Pureed food must be free of chunks and with no thin liquids